-If you or a loved one experiences shortness of breath, see the experts at New York Specialty Clinics.
+If you or a loved one experiences shortness of breath, see the experts at New York Medical Vascular Care.
 Schedule an appointment by calling the office, booking online, or walking into the nearest location today.

 Do you experience leg fatigue, cramping, and pain?
 You might have Peripheral Vascular Disease.